karol-broda/funnel/README.md

 </div>

-> **⚠️ disclaimer:** this tunneling solution is intended for development and testing purposes. while functional, it may not include all security features required for production environments. use at your own discretion and implement additional security measures as needed for production deployments.
+> **note:** this tunneling solution is primarily intended for development and testing. authentication is supported via `--require-auth`. for production use, also consider tls encryption and network-level security.

 ## 🚀 quick start